Project Lead the Way

-We are pleased to announce that in 2010 we became a collaborative partner of the University of Illinois Project Lead the Way (PLTW) Affiliate, which cordinates Illinois statewide PLTW efforts in cooperation with the Illinois State Board of Education.
+We are pleased to announce that in 2010 we became a collaborative partner of the University of Illinois Project Lead the Way (PLTW) affiliate, which coordinates Illinois statewide PLTW efforts in cooperation with the Illinois State Board of Education.
 PLTW is the leading provider of rigorous and innovative Science, Technology, Engineering, Mathematics (STEM) education curricular programs used in middle and high schools across the United States.

-PLTW students will be awarded up to a maximum of 7 credit hours for the following list of courses:
+PLTW students will be awarded up to a maximum of seven credit hours for the following list of courses:

-- 97% of PLTW students intend to pursue a 4 year degree (Comapred with 67% of students not in PLTW)
+- 97 percent of PLTW students intend to pursue a four-year degree (Compared with 67 percent of students not in PLTW)